miteshtrivedi10/smart-parking-lot/README.md

 - Exit must be between `15:30` and `19:00`.
 - Entry and exit must be on the same calendar day.
 - Duration must not exceed 15 hours.
-- Loyalty discount is subtracted from the vehicle-adjusted flat rate.
+- Current implementation returns the loyalty discount amount for this flat rate, not the final discounted payable amount.

 ### Night Owl Special